When does mediation take place?

 Parties are encouraged to seek the Court's assistance at any time to pursue alternative dispute resolution.
 The Court will also proactively raise these options throughout the proceeding, including at those junctures where it would lead to the most efficient and cost-effective disposition of the action, such as the close of pleadings, or immediately following documentary production or oral discoveries, and even at the pre-trial conference.
 The party or the parties wishing to initiate mediation should seek a case conference with their Case Management Judge or, if the matter is not case managed, request the hearings co-ordinator to set a date for mediation.

 After filing the Statement of Claim and the Statement of Defence, the Court strongly recommends that the parties discuss the possibility of mediation during the requisite settlement discussion period pursuant to Rule 257.
 The parties should also discuss the opportunity of having the case specially managed pursuant to Rule 383.
 Case management is a system designed to reduce unnecessary delay and cost, facilitate early and fair settlements, and bring cases promptly to a just conclusion.
-The Case Management Judge or prothonotary will help the parties determine the opportune time to have a meaningful mediation.
+The Case Management Judge or associate judge will help the parties determine the opportune time to have a meaningful mediation.

 Even after there is a settlement, if other items come into dispute, a new mediation can be scheduled without affecting the prior settled items.